zheng0xd/JATIC-internal-docs/docs/program-info/problem-statement.md

 ### AI Executive Order

 The AI Executive Order recognized the extraordinary potential of AI and outlined a series of steps to ensure that our development and usage of the technology is safe and responsible.
-The below sections explictly address the need for AI T&E and assurance capabilites to achieve this goal.
+The below sections explicitly address the need for AI T&E and assurance capabilities to achieve this goal.

 !!! quote